Ruta graveolens: Purported use against evil

-In Brazil, the Ruta plant, known locally as arruda, is believed to possess protective qualities against malevolent forces, particularly the evil eye.
-The same tradition exists among Sephardic Jews, who will often place it near vulnerable individuals, such as newborns, children, and mothers, to ward off evil.
+The Ruta plant, known locally as arruda, is believed to possess protective qualities against malevolent forces, particularly the evil eye.
+The same tradition exists among Sephardic Jews, who may place it near vulnerable individuals, such as newborns, children, and mothers, to ward off evil.

-Among Sephardic Jews, beyond its symbolic significance, ruda is valued for its medicinal properties.
+Among Sephardic Jews, beyond its symbolic significance, ruda is valued for its supposed uses in folk medicinal.
 When combined with sugar, it is traditionally used to soothe eye discomfort and alleviate the symptoms of a mild cold.
-Additionally, inhaling ruda is thought to mitigate the effects of shock.
 Ruda's significance in Sephardic Jewish culture also extends to religious practices.
 During Yom Kippur, a Jewish holiday marked by fasting, Sephardic synagogues often pass ruda among congregants to revitalise them.

 Beyond the Sephardic tradition, Hasidic Judaism also recognized the protective qualities of ruda.
 Hasidic Jews also were taught that rue should be placed into amulets to protect them from epidemics and plagues.
-Other Hasidim rely on the works of a famous Baghdadi Kabbalist Yaakov Chaim Sofer who makes mention of the plant "ruda" (רודה) as an effective device against both black magic and the evil eye.
+Other Hasidim rely on the works of Baghdadi Kabbalist Yaakov Chaim Sofer, who makes mention of the plant "ruda" (רודה) as an effective device against both black magic and the evil eye.